syahmi001/github-action-cache-s3/README.md

 This action enables caching dependencies to s3 compatible storage, e.g. minio, AWS S3

+The main change done for in this repo is you can use cloudfront URL to fetch you cache instead of directly downloading from your bucket.
+This will reduce the outbound cost from AWS by A LOT!

+Keep in mind you still need to add the AWS key access to allow this action to push new caches.

 It also has github [actions/cache@v2](https://github.com/actions/cache) fallback if s3 save & restore fails

 ## Usage